 Hallway Plumbing LLC provides water heater sales, service and repairs to Greenville, Greer, Spartanburg, Anderson, and all of Upstate, SC.

 We have extensive experience with storage tank water heaters, tankless water heaters, electric water heaters, natural gas water heaters, and propane water heaters.

 We can install and replace your existing water heater with a more efficient unit, or repair or service your water heater if applicable.
 A typical conventional water heater will last usually 6 to 7 years but once it starts leaking it will need to be replaced.

-At Optima Plumbing LLC, we understand the stress and worry you may experience when you are out of hot water.
+At Hallway Plumbing LLC, we understand the stress and worry you may experience when you are out of hot water.
 We are here to help!
 We can help you determine what water heater is best for you and your family.
 Read our handy Water Heaters Explained

 guide below that provides information on different types of water heaters that can suit your exact needs and budget.
 And be sure to check out our Water Heaters and Energy Conservation

 section that details how the right water heater can save you money on your home's energy costs.

 With most water heater replacements and service that we do we recommend adding a Thermal Expansion Tank to all gas water heaters.
 This safety device acts as a balloon to reduce the pressure that is building up in your tank when there is no escape of hot water (for example, hot water being turned on somewhere in your house) and reduces wear and tear on safety valves, valve stems, and ball seals.
 The Thermal Expansion Tank keeps the system pressure safely under the relief valve setting.